J.D. Hopkins.com Article Archive section: 2003 |

 J.D. and Sons Record Again as New Release Arrives

-Even as J.D. prepares for the CD release party for Music From Another Planet at the Roadhouse Theatre on May 31st, more music is already recorded, and more sessions are in the works!
+Even as J.D. prepares for the Album release party for Music From Another Planet at the Roadhouse Theatre on May 31st, more music is already recorded, and more sessions are in the works!
 During the last week of April, and into the first day of May, Midtown Recording once again filled with muscians ready to use their finely-tuned musical reflexes to create spontaneous music.

 The core musicians for this session included Mike Ohm, Frank Singer, and Tony Stefanelli, as well as J.D. and sons Rickie and Jayson Hopkins.
 The recording session sextet was joined by guests Joel Polacci and Sheldon Peterson on various evenings.
 Randy Hetherington took the helm of the studio as usual, and navigated successfully through another J.D. session.